 Human Viscosity & Fluid Dynamics

 In the last article, we observed that organizations die of the Thermodynamics of Bureaucracy.
-Now let’s dive into the math behind it.

 Fluid Dynamics